 Omphaloceles are repaired with surgery, although not always immediately.
 A sac protects the abdominal contents and may allow time for other more serious problems (such as heart defects) to be dealt with first, if necessary.

-To close an omphalocele, the sac is covered with a sterile mesh material, which is then stitched in place to form what is called a silo.
-As the baby grows over time, the abdominal contents are pushed into the abdomen.
+Some smaller omphaloceles can be closed immediately by surgery.
+To close a larger omphalocele, the sac is covered with a sterile mesh material, which is then stitched in place to form what is called a silo.
+As the baby grows over time, the abdominal contents are pushed into the abdomen by gravity.

 When the omphalocele can comfortably fit within the abdominal cavity, the silo is removed and the abdomen is closed.